metta-systems/libsss/doc/spec.md

 New stream is started by posting STREAM frame with INIT flag set.
 This is essentially all that's needed for starting a stream.
 When starting a new stream `INIT` bit must be set.
 When this bit is set, parent stream LSID is transferred in STREAM frame, providing hereditary structure to streams.
 Since LSID 0 is always open on a channel, first created streams specify it as the parent.

-Given our initiator state from negotiation and next free stream id (32 bits) we can know what LSID from the other side will be - if we're initiator, then other end LSID is our LSID+1, otherwise other end LSID is our LSID-1.
+Given our initiator/responder state from negotiation and next free stream ID (32 bits) we can know what the LSID from the far side will be - if we're initiator, then far end LSID is our LSID+1, otherwise far end LSID is our LSID-1.

 **@todo**

-All streams are identified by an unsigned 31-bit integer.
-Streams initiated by a client use odd numbered stream identifiers; those initiated by the server use even numbered stream identifiers.
+All streams are identified by an unsigned 32-bit integer.
+Streams initiated by an initiator use odd numbered stream identifiers; those initiated by the responder use even numbered stream identifiers.
 A stream identifier of zero MUST NOT be used to establish a new stream.

 The identifier of a newly established stream MUST be numerically greater than all previously established streams from that endpoint within the session.
 An endpoint that receives an unexpected stream identifier MUST respond with a connection error of type PROTOCOL_ERROR.